 Jose "Joe" Torres and Kayla Norton were sentenced for making terrorist threats, aggravated assault, and breaking Georgia's Street Gang Terrorism and Prevention Act.

-A judge has sentenced a Georgia couple to a combined 19 years in prison after they rode around in pickup trucks and made terroristic threats against African-Americans, including at a child’s birthday party, shortly after Dylann Roof killed nine black churchgoers in South Carolina.
+A judge has sentenced a Georgia couple to a combined 19 years in prison after they made terroristic threats against African-Americans, including at a child’s birthday party.

-CNN reported that on Monday, Jose “Joe” Torres received a sentence of 20 years (13 in prison) for three counts of aggravated assault, one count of terroristic threats, and one count of breaking the Georgia’s Street Gang Terrorism and Prevention Act.
+CNN reported that on Feb.
+27, 2017, 26-year-old Jose “Joe” Torres received a sentence of 20 years (13 in prison) for three counts of aggravated assault, one count of terroristic threats, and one count of breaking Georgia’s Street Gang Terrorism and Prevention Act.

-Apparently, the pair were involved with a group called “Respect the Flag.”
-Members rode around a suburban Atlanta community in a large convoy while streaming Confederate flags and yelling racial slurs.
+The incident came on July 25, 2015, less than one month after white supremacist Dylann Roof killed nine Black churchgoers in South Carolina.
+Torres and Norton were involved with a group called Respect the Flag.
+Members rode around the Atlanta suburbs in a large convoy while displaying Confederate flags and yelling racial slurs.

 “Torres, who had retrieved a shotgun from his vehicle, pointed his shotgun at the group of African-American party-goers and stated he was going to kill them while his co-defendants stated that ‘the little ones can get one too,’ referring to the young children at the party,” said the statement.